Das-Kollektiv/tdme2/README.md

 =====

     - What is it?
-        - ThreeDeeMiniEngine2 is a lightweight 3d engine including tools suited for 3d games written using C++11
+        - ThreeDeeMiniEngine2 is a lightweight 3D engine including tools suited for 3D games development using C++11

     - What is already working
         - 3d engine